Create an IBM DB2 source connector in the UI

 Connect your IBM DB2 account

-Once you have gathered your required credentials, you can follow the steps below to create a new DB2 account to connect to Platform.
+Once you have gathered your required credentials, you can follow the steps below to link your DB2 account to Platform.

 Log in to Adobe Experience Platform and then select Sources from the left navigation bar to access the Sources workspace.
-The Catalog screen displays a variety of sources for which you can create an inbound account with, and each source shows the number of existing accounts and dataset flows associated with them.
+The Catalog screen displays a variety of sources for which you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.

-Under the Databases category, select IBM DB2 click on the + icon (+) to create a new DB2 connector.
+Under the Databases category, select IBM DB2 .
+If this is your first time using this connector, select Configure .
+Otherwise, select Add data to create a new DB2 connector.

 The Connect to IBM DB2 page appears.
 On this page, you can either use new credentials or existing credentials.

 If you are using new credentials, select New account .
-On the input form that appears, provide the connection with a name, an optional description, and your DB2 credentials.
-When finished, select Connect and then allow some time for the new account to establish.
+On the input form that appears, provide a name, an optional description, and your DB2 credentials.
+When finished, select Connect and then allow some time for the new connection to establish.

 To connect an existing account, select the DB2 account you want to connect with, then select Next to proceed.